Student Services

 Transition Support available for students with or without EHCP prior to starting college course

-- Initial meeting in confidential space to discuss transition support available and agree a plan of action for what each individual wants to do.
-On offer is – tour around college, visit to areas of college where course will be taught, access to classrooms to familiarise student, visit to library, canteen, Students headquarters (Studnet HQ), walk round college, introduction to key teaching staff.
+• Initial meeting in confidential space to discuss transition support available and agree a plan of action for what each individual wants to do.
+This can include a tour around college, visiting areas of college where courses will be taught, access to classrooms to familiarise student, visit to library, canteen, Student HQ, and an introduction to key teaching staff

 Support available for students once enrolled and course starts